sshambar/WX-HWS/README.md

 Choice of 24hr 12hr station main clock.

+# Important  for those using Weather Underground for chart data, unfortunately this is no longer supported.
+This is not a template issue, the issue lies with Weather Underground and it looks like they may have discontinued this facility.
+If it returns in some form it may be possible to use again but it will have to be a tried and tested feature of Weather Underground before re-introducing it into the template.

 # Demo

 A live example of WX-HWS template can be seen at https://claydonsweather.org.uk